arrowhead-f/x509-profile/proposal.md

 #### 1.2.5 TLS

 _Transport Layer Security_ (TLS), an IETF (Internet Engineering Task-Force) standard for establishing secure connection over untrusted transports.
-Used in tandem with X.509 to establish that the identities of any connecting parties can be mutually authenticated.
+Used in tandem with X.509 to establish that the identities of any connecting parties can be authenticated.

 - __Authentication Algorithm__: An asymmetric, or _public key_, encryption algorithm used to establish a degree of confidence in the identity of a counter-party.
 - __Cipher Suite__: A four-part set consisting of a _key exchange_, _authentication_, _encryption_ and _hash_ algorithm.
 Such a suite must be agreed upon for a TLS connection to be possible to establish.
+The _authentication_ and _hash_ algorithms form a _signature suite_.
 - __Encryption Algorithm__: A symmetric encryption algorithm, typically used to make data opaque in transit between a sender and a recipient.
-Also referred to as _stream_ or _block_ cipher, depending on its mode of operation.
+Can also be referred to as a _stream_ or _block_ cipher, depending on its mode of operation.
 - __Key Exchange Algorithm__: An algorithm used by parties for exchanging _public keys_ as part of preparing for secure communication.
 - __Hash Algorithm__: A function that produces an arbitrary fixed-size output for any given arbitrarily sized input.
 The same input always produces the same output.
-Used to reduce the size of public key signatures.
+Used to reduce the size of public key signatures, among other things.
 - __Party__: Either end of a two-way communication.
 - __Public key__: The public component of a public/private key pair.
 Knowledge of the public key allows for messages to be encrypted such that only the possessor of the private key can decrypt them, and vice versa.
 Used to produce _signatures_ and to _share secrets_.
 - __Shared Secret__: The input to an _encryption algorithm_ that has been shared between two parties such that no other party can see it.
 - __Signature__: The private key encryption of a hashed object, which most significantly can be an X.509 certificate.
-Any party with the corresponding public key, hashing algorithm and object can verify that the signature was created by the possessor of the private key and that the certificate has not been tampered with.
+Any party with the corresponding public key, hashing algorithm and hashed object can verify that the signature was created by the possessor of the private key and that the object has not been tampered with.
 - __Signature Suite__: A two-part set consisting of an _authentication_ and _hash_ algorithm.
 Used to produce and validate _signatures_.
 Can be a subset of a _cipher suite_.

 ### 1.3 Conventions